uchange/ulangel/README.md

 )
 ```

-To build the complete classifier, we use the `ulangel.rnn.nn_block.SequentialRNN` to connect these two classes:
+To build the complete classifier, we use the `ulangel.rnn.nn_block.SequentialRNN` to connect these two classes, here is an exemple for the only text mode:
 ```python
   classifier = SequentialRNN(sent_enc, pool_clas)
   classifier